Who Will Score a Goal in the NHL Today - December 2?

 Who Will Score a Goal in the NHL Today? - December 2

-Anytime goal-scorer odds for players from across the NHL are available in this article, with 13 games on the NHL slate Saturday.
+Anytime goal-scorer odds for players from around the NHL are available here, with 13 games on the NHL slate Saturday.

 Get tickets for any NHL game this season at Ticketmaster!